National Seismological Service

 The SSN was founded on September 5, 1910, by the federal government as part of an international effort to monitor seismic activity.
+The SSN established its first nine earthquake monitoring stations were installed between 1910 and 1923, including seven that have operated continuously since as the oldest system in North America.

 It was transferred to UNAM in 1929 and became part of the UNAM Geophysics Institute in 1948.

-The SSN established its first nine earthquake monitoring stations were installed between 1910 and 1923, including seven that have operated continuously since as the oldest system in North America.
-Currently, the SSN has 22 seismic observatories and has plans to add 11 more to its nationwide system.
+The National Seismological Service keeps the seismological records accumulated since January 20, 1900.
+There are more than 201 thousand earthquakes in catalog and paper records since 1906.
+Since 1958 it has a very high-quality database with seismic data.
+All these data are in the process of digitization to be stored in the Earth Sciences Library.The institution also works as a research center, mainly for scientists of the National Autonomous University of Mexico, but also from the Instituto Politécnico Nacional and other state universities.